What is RSS?

 I've downloaded a news reader, now what?

-, and the new web log, Today in the Legislature
+, and the Legislature's Blog Today in the Legislature

 , go to your news reader, select add new channel and paste the url into the space provided.
 Available pages are designated on the Legislature's Web site by this icon,